 The Fair Labor Standards Act is a federal law that establishes minimum wage, overtime pay eligibility, record-keeping, and child labor standards affecting employees in the private sector and in Federal, State, and local governments.
 Employees covered by the Act are considered to be non-exempt workers and are entitled to a minimum wage of not less than $7.25 per hour effective July 24, 2009.

 Overtime-eligible employees must be compensated with overtime pay or compensatory time for all hours worked over 40 during an established seven-day work period.
 The established work period for most UT Knoxville employees is Monday–Sunday.
 The overtime rate is one and one-half times the regular rate of pay for all hours worked over 40.
-The Act provides that employees engaged in fire protection or law enforcement may be paid overtime on a work period basis of at least seven days to up to 28 days.

 More information can be found on the UT System HR’s FLSA page.
 There you’ll also find details on recent proposed changes and updates to FLSA.